Paul-Dempsey/pachde-CHEM/doc/play.md

 ### The Play "hamburger" menu

-More options for populating and editing a playlist are in the "hamburger" menu at the top right of the preset list.
+More options for editing a playlist are in the "hamburger" menu at the top right of the preset list.
-You can add all User presets and system presets to the list.
-If you don't want that many, you can edit the list down.

 ![Play menu](./image/play-menu-2.png)